 Having developed ongoing collaborations and a keen interest for single-cell genomics, I joined the Computational Genomics and Single Cell Genomics group led by Dr. Stephen Sansom at the Kennedy Institute Of Rheumatology in 2017, and collaborated closely with the groups of Prof. Fiona Powrie and Prof. Georg Holländer, to explore and develop single-cell approaches for understanding inflammatory disorders and the mechanics of promiscuous gene expression (PGE) in thymic epithelial cells (TECs) as part of their role in central tolerance.

 I have now joined the Sims Group of Computational Genomics at the MRC WIMM Centre for Computational Biology to continue my academic work as Computational Biologist and Bioinformatics software developer, and to train cohorts of new computational biologists as part of the Oxford Biomedical Data Science Training Programme.

-Capture-C: A modular and flexible method for high-resolution chromosome conformation capture.
+Capture-C: a modular and flexible approach for high-resolution chromosome conformation capture.

 RNA-Seq Transcriptome Analysis of Peripheral Blood From Cattle Infected With Mycobacterium bovis Across an Experimental Time Course.